Ironclad Industries - Corporate Headquarters

 In 2147, ORACLE collapsed and Ironclad's augmented workforce started dying.
 Rejection syndrome.
 Neural stabilizers gone scarce.
 Factory output cratering.
 Workers seizing at their stations, chrome turning against the flesh beneath.

-Helix Biotech had the medicine but couldn't move it — production facilities damaged, supply chains scattered.
-Viktor Okonkwo and a young Amara Osei negotiated in the ruins of Singapore: Ironclad rebuilds Helix facilities first.
+Helix Biotech had the medicine but couldn't move it—production facilities damaged, supply chains scattered.
+Viktor Okonkwo and a young Amara Osei negotiated in the ruins of the Sprawl: Ironclad rebuilds Helix facilities first.
 Helix prioritizes Ironclad workers for medical supplies.

 Within eighteen months, both had recovered faster than any competitor.
 The lesson was clear.